 Kyler Murray lead No. 8 Oklahoma past Kansas State, 51-14

-But the defense did its job, too, putting together its second consecutive solid performance under interim defensive coordinator Ruffin McNeill.
-Oklahoma held the Wildcats (3-5, 1-4) to 245 yards, a season low for an opponent, a week after holding TCU to 275 yards.

-“For them to have some success after some of the changes — to have that success makes a difference, and it continues to breed confidence,” Oklahoma coach Lincoln Riley said.
-“So the key is, as the success comes, the work ethic has got to continue to rise.
-Ruffin’s done a great job.
-It’s not an easy role to step into.”
+CeeDee Lamb caught four passes for a career-high 160 yards and two touchdowns, and Kennedy Brooks ran for 94 yards and two scores.
+The Sooners won their second straight since losing to Texas.

-Kansas State’s Alex Barnes, who entered the game as the Big 12’s leading rusher, was limited to 28 yards on 13 carries.
-He rushed for 250 yards against Baylor and 181 against Oklahoma State in his previous two games.
+Oklahoma held Kansas State (3-4, 1-4) to 245 yards.
+Alex Barnes, who entered the game as the Big 12’s leading rusher, was limited to 28 yards on 13 carries.

-“He’s been tremendous against everybody, so that’s, of all the stats in the game, that’s one of the ones that I know I’m most proud of,” Riley said.

-Linebacker Kenneth Murray said the defensive improvement has stemmed from keeping things simple and players holding each other accountable.

 The Sooners gained 209 yards in the first quarter and took a 17-0 lead.
 Murray threw two touchdown passes in the period, including an 82-yard connection with Lamb.